Threads of Power: Geopolitical Influences on the Fashion Industry

 Labor Practices and Human Rightspeace sign

 The geopolitical landscape also casts a shadow on the ethical considerations within the fashion industry.
 The sourcing of materials and labor practices are subject to scrutiny based on the geopolitical climate.
 Human rights issues, such as fair labor practices and sustainable sourcing, gain prominence as consumers become more conscientious about the ethical dimensions of their fashion choices.
 Geopolitical pressures often drive the industry towards embracing transparency and accountability in addressing these concerns.
-After the Rana Plaza factory collapse in 2013, a accord called the Fire and Building Safety in Bangladesh was created insuring that something like this would never happen again.
+After the Rana Plaza factory collapse in 2013, a accord called the Fire and Building Safety in Bangladesh was created ensuring that something like this would never happen again.
 The impact to production out of Bangladesh was severe, as many companies abandoned this country due to this tragedy.
 Although the establishment of the accord and the expanded awareness of the need for better work environments rose from this event, the apparel industry recognized a significant shift in country of origin for production as result.

 GMBH Designers